NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Check the votage regulator datasheet (in `Datasheets`) for guidance about what kind of capacitors to connect to the regulator and how.
 Wire the enable line to `VBAT` and don't connect anything to `NC/FB`.

 You'll note that the output of the voltage regulator has decoupling capacitor on.
 This keeps the voltage regulator stable and filters out noise on the output.
 Experience shows that quickly turning on the motors can causes the output of voltage regulator to drop enough to reboot the MCU.
 To guard against this, add an additional 220uF decoupling cap (the same one we use for motors) to the output of the voltage regulator.
+Note that this capacitor is polarized.
+The flat line should connect to the positive voltage, and the curved line to ground.

 To the extent possible, we need to isolate the the IMU and the microcontroller from the noise that the motors will create on the power supply lines.
 The motors will cause noise on both their power supply ( `VBAT` ) and ground return lines, so we will provide them with separate power and ground lines.
 For the power line, this is easy: Just connect the power supply for the motor drivers directly to the battery's positive terminal.

 For the ground line, it is more challenging, since all the devices on the quadcopter must share a common ground reference.
 The best we can do is to structure our schematic so that we can exercise tight control over how the ground line is laid out on our PCB.
 To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt.lbr` ).
 Then connect the digital ground (i.e., the ground that connects to other components, aka `GND` ) to the battery ground using a schematic component called a "net bridge" (see below).
-We will see in Lab 8 how we can use this structure to isolate the digital components.
+We will see in the next lab how we can use this structure to isolate the digital components.
 (This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopter we built in this class the first year it was offered).

 A "net bridge" is PCB part whose only purpose is to electrically connect two nets in a schematic while keeping the nets separate in schematic (i.e., the two nets keep their own names).
-To create a net bridge, create a package that consists of two SMDs that touch one another.
-They can be very small.
-Remove the tstop on the pads, since we won't be soldering anything to them.
+To create a net bridge, create a device with a package that consists of two SMDs that touch one another and a sensible schematic symbol for what is, in essence, a wire.
+Put it in `custom.lbr`.
+The SMDs can be very small (e.g. 0.5mmx0.5mm).
+Remove the `tstop` and `tcream` on the pads, since we won't be soldering anything to them.

-Create a schematic symbol (what's a good symbol for something that just connects to nets?) and device for the bridge and use one to connect `BAT_GND` and `GND`.
-Put this new part in your `custom.lbr`.
+Use bridge to connect `BAT_GND` and `GND`.

 It would also be nice if you could program and debug your microcontroller without a battery or with the battery jumper disconnected.
 To enable this, we will let the regulator also draw current from the FTDI or ISP headers.
 To enable this, connect the FTDI 3V3 pin, the ISP 5V pin, and the input of the regulator with a net called `VIN`.